National Register Listings in Pierce County, Washington

 Pierce County Timeline

-This timeline provides a condensed summary of the historical journey of Pierce County, Washington.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Pierce County, Washington.

 - 1852 - Pierce County is established as one of the original 17 counties in Washington Territory.